-What is the purpose of the Human Rights Treaty Bodies general comments?
+What are General Comments of the Human Rights Treaty Bodies?

 It is also called "general recommendation" (Committee on the Elimination of Racial Discrimination and Committee on the Elimination of Discrimination against Women).

 Links to the general comments of each treaty body

 For the nature and purpose of the general comments, see Official Records of the General Assembly, Thirty sixth Session, Supplement No. 40 (A/36/40), annex VII, introduction.

 For a description of the history of the method of work, the elaboration of general comments and their use, ibid., Thirty ninth Session, Supplement No. 40 (A/39/40), paragraphs 541-557.

 Links to general comments or general recommendations can also be found on the web pages of the treaty body which are linked below.

 Disclaimer: answers are prepared by library staff using resources available at the time of writing.
 This site may include links and references to third-party databases, websites, books and articles, this does not imply endorsement by the United Nations.